Better Cotton in Pakistan

 This is also leading to increased pests, especially the whitefly and pink bollworm, which can result in farmers becoming more reliant on pesticides.

 High input costs and low market prices for cotton leave many of Pakistan’s smallholder cotton farmers struggling to earn enough to support themselves and their families.

 Despite this, in some regions, cotton is the only option for farmers, which means increased productivity is key to creating better livelihoods.

-Our Implementing Partners in Pakistan help Better Cotton Farmers address these challenges by keeping them informed of upcoming weather conditions and training them on good pesticide, fertiliser and water use practices.
+Our Programme Partners in Pakistan help Better Cotton Farmers address these challenges by keeping them informed of upcoming weather conditions and training them on good pesticide, fertiliser and water use practices.

 They are also promoting women’s empowerment through training and projects.
 Learn more in the stories below.